-Full-time students normally complete the program in two academic years (four semesters) by taking 9 credits in three semesters and 12 credits in one semester, or taking 9 credits each semester and completing a course during the intervening summer session.
-By taking a carefully designed sequence of courses, it is possible to complete the program in 18 months (three semesters) by taking 12 credits each semester and completing a course during the intervening summer session.
-If you plan on trying the accelerated schedule, tell your advisor before you register for classes in your first semester.
+Full-time students normally complete the program in two academic years (four semesters) by taking 9 credits each semester.
+By taking a carefully designed sequence of courses, it is possible to complete the program in 18 months (three semesters) by taking 9-12 credits each semester and completing courses during the summer session.
+If you plan on trying to complete the program in an accelerated fashion, tell your advisor before you register for classes in your first semester.

 Do you accept part-time students?

 Many of our students are part-time.
-By taking six credits each semester, and three credits during one summer session, you can complete your degree in three years.
+By taking six credits each semester, you can complete your degree in three years.

-Please review all of the intership opportunities online.
+Please review all of the internship opportunities online.

-For more information about the MPS Program in Sport Management, please contact the Program Director, Glenn Gerstner at 718-990-2038 or [email protected]
+For more information about the MPS Program in Sport Management, please contact the Faculty Director, Dr. Glenn Gerstner, at 718 990-7474 or [email protected]